latest nhpb_banner 1__compressed2

 Homeless shelters in local communities near you.

-Find a homeless shelter that may be near you.
+Find a homeless shelter that may be near where you live.
 There are charities, churches, non-profits and government affiliated organizations that provide a free place to stay.
-The locations will offer emergency overnight housing, including in the cold or hot weather, in almost every city, county, town, and community.
-Locate a homeless shelter to stay in near you.
+The locations will offer emergency overnight housing to the unhoused, including in the cold or hot weather, in almost every city, county, town, and community.
+Locate a homeless shelter to stay in your local area.

 Local shelters will give people, teens (or even families) a free, safe place to go to sleep for a night or more as well as provide basic needs.
 There are homeless shelters for women, men, veterans, as well as people who need to get out of the cold or that need a place to cool down during a summer heat wave.
+The shelters not only help people who are going through a hardship but they also provide the “unhoused” (who just can’t afford a place to live) a place to stay.
 Many churches also will give immigrants, migrants and asylum seekers emergency shelter.

-Emergency homeless shelter programs for families or individuals
+Emergency homeless shelter programs for unhoused families or individuals

 The goal of a charity or non-profit that operates a homeless shelter is to provide people both a safe place to stay tonight as well as help them access mid-to-long term social services, such as information on rapid rehousing, budgeting, legal, and other resources.
 Some organizations, such as Salvation Army or Catholic Charities, may also provide emergency motel or hotel vouchers in partnership with the government as part of case management.